gaetanlegac/5htp-auth-linkedin/readme.md

-# LikedIn OAuth2.0 for 5HTP
+# LinkedIn OAuth2.0 for 5HTP

 5HTP module for easily handling the LinkedIn OAuth2.0 process, and retrieve and final access token.